cloudfoundry-community-attic/LEGACY-bosh-getting-started/uploading-public-stemcell.md

 # Getting a public stemcell and uploading it

-Stemcells are large.
-400Mb or more.
+A Stemcell is a VM template with an embedded bosh agent.
 They are the base image for new VMs.
 That is, on AWS they are the AMI.

+Stemcells are large.
+400Mb or more.
 So, run all the following commands from within your BOSH VM where it will be much faster to download and upload the stemcell to your BOSH.

 ```
 $ ssh ubuntu@ec2-10-2-3-4.compute-1.amazonaws.com